 How Long Can You Stay in Turkey If You Own a Property

-In the event that ownership of the property is proven, the foreigner can obtain a residence permit for one year, which may be renewed for the same period.
+If ownership of the property is proven, the foreigner can obtain a one-year residence permit, which may be renewed for the same period or two years.
 The residency permit in Turkey can be renewed by presenting the title deed of your property.
 After eight years of living in Turkey and meeting other requirements, you can get permanent residency.

 New Legislation for Foreigners’ Residency in Turkey